manjymon/UP2019/exercises/01 - Types, Operators and Pure Functions/README.md

 HINT: Write as many functions as needed

 ### 04b.
+Given a 3-digit positive number, return the reverse on

+e.g. reverse(123) -> 321

+### 05b.
 Given an integer and a divisor return the smallest integer equal to or bigger than the given one that is divisible by the divisor

 e.g. round(10, 3) -> 12; round(12, 3) -> 12

 HINT: Use the different kinds of division

-### 05b (hard?).
+### 06b (hard?).
 Given 2 integers return the bigger one